charmoniumQ/PROBE/docs/lib_interpos/README.md

 # Completeness analysis  {#sec:completeness-analysis}

-We read the GNU C Library manual^[<https://www.gnu.org/software/libc/manual/html_node/>] and wrapped every function that appeared to do file I/O in the following chapters, with the exception of redundant functions:
+We read the GNU C Library manual^[<https://www.gnu.org/software/libc/manual/html_node/>] and wrapped every function that does file I/O or changes how paths are resolved (e.g., `chdir`) in the following chapters, with the exception of redundant functions^[
+One function, A, is redundant to another one B, if I/O through A necessitates a call through B.
+We need only wrap B to discover that I/O will occur.
+For example, we need only log file openings and closings, not individual file reads and writes.
+]:

 - Chapter 12.
 Input/Output on Streams
 - Chapter 13.
 Low-Level Input/Output